Top Chef: Top Chef Junior (2017–18)

-Top Chef Amateurs
+Top Chef Amateurs (2021)

 Top Chef Amateurs is a spin-off featuring home cooks competing in head-to-head challenges drawn from past seasons of Top Chef.
-Production of the show began in October 2020 in Portland, Oregon, following the filming of the original series eighteenth season.
+Production of the show began in October 2020 in Portland, Oregon, following the filming of Top Chef: Portland.
 The series was hosted by Gail Simmons and premiered on July 1, 2021.

-Top Chef Family Style
+Top Chef Family Style (2021)

 Top Chef Family Style is a spin-off featuring young chefs teaming up with adult family members to compete for $100,000.
 The series was ordered in May 2021 by streaming service Peacock.
 It is hosted by singer-songwriter Meghan Trainor with Top Chef Masters winner Marcus Samuelsson serving as head judge.
 The series premiered on September 9, 2021, and episodes from the series made their linear premiere on Bravo in 2022.

-Top Chef VIP
+Top Chef VIP (2022–present)

-Similar to Top Chef Estrellas, Top Chef VIP is a Spanish-language spin-off featuring sixteen Hispanic celebrities competing for $100,000.
+Similar to Top Chef Estrellas, Top Chef VIP is a Spanish-language spin-off featuring Hispanic celebrities competing for $100,000.
 It is hosted by actress Carmen Villalobos and judged by chefs Antonio de Livier, Adria Marina Montaño and Juan Manuel Barrientos.
 The series premiered on Telemundo on August 9, 2022.